Kimescha/StoreOrganizer/README.md

 # storeOrganizer
-A store organizer using python proggramin language that will help a store keep track of things!
+A store organizer using python programmin language that will help a store keep track of things!